lesfleursdelanuitdev/mycelia-kernel-plugin-system/README.md

 - Allows adding more hooks and rebuilding
 - Perfect for development and hot-reload scenarios

+**Note:** Persistent external state (e.g., database contents, file system state) is not automatically reverted.
+The `reload()` method only manages the plugin system's internal state.

 ### Facet Contracts
 Validate plugin interfaces at build time: